How to Bathe Dogs with Medicated Shampoo

 • Yeast infection of the skin.
 These infections are often treated with an antifungal shampoo.

 While over-the-counter shampoos are sometimes advertised as general-purpose, medicated shampoos are prescribed to treat a specific skin condition.
-A wide variety of medicated shampoos are available to veterinarians; your veterinarian will select the most appropriate for your dog’s skin condition.
+A wide variety of medicated shampoos are available to veterinarians; your veterinarian will select the most appropriate one for your dog’s skin condition.

 Where should I bathe my dog?

-Although many dog owners bathe their pets in a bathtub, it is not the only option.
+Many dog owners bathe their dog in a bathtub, but it is not the only option.
 Small dogs can be bathed in a sink in the bathroom, the kitchen, or a utility room.
 Large dogs can be bathed outdoors during the warm weather if you have an area that will drain well.
-Select an area that is comfortably warm with access to warm water.
-Make sure there is a place where you can set clean, dry towels within arm’s reach because this will make your job easier when removing your dog from the bath.

 How do I bathe my dog?